andreimotruc13-lab/AD-Fusion-Career-Architect/README.md

+Technical risks include algorithmic bias, where the model may favor common tech roles over niche paths.
+Ethically, we prioritize data privacy, ensuring CV data is processed securely.
+We also mitigate "echo chambers" to ensure recommendations don't unfairly restrict a user's exposure to diverse career opportunities.
+The platform is built for scale, with potential to integrate directly with local portals like anofm.md and angajat.md.
+Future versions could evolve the CV analyzer into a full-scale AI career coach via a complete chatbot interface.
+We also plan to implement advanced job search filters and real-time market trend analytics to provide a comprehensive employment ecosystem.

 Why we chose KNN for our job recommendation model: We chose unsupervised K-Nearest Neighbors because it operates on "look-alike" logic, which is more effective for recommendations than standard classification.
 Unlike "black-box" models, KNN identifies existing data points most similar to the user, providing high interpretability.
 It was specifically selected over supervised alternatives because it allows for direct retrieval of multiple similar roles without the overhead of a lengthy training process.

 Why we choose all Alpha:
 Owl Alpha was selected as the core engine for our third tab primarily due to its massive 1-million-token context window, which allows for the seamless integration of an entire 5,000-entry dataset into a single prompt.
 This eliminates the need for complex retrieval systems like RAG and prevents the loss of vital information that occurs when splitting data into smaller fragments.
 By keeping the a decent chunk of our Moldovan job market context "in-memory," the model can perform highly accurate cross-references between cities and salary benchmarks while strictly adhering to complex instructions like the STAR method for CV optimization.
 Choosing this model via OpenRouter ensures a high-performance, cost-effective solution that prioritizes data integrity and localized precision without the technical overhead of traditional vector databases.

 Model Architecture:
 The architecture utilizes a pipeline that reduces dimensionality via TruncatedSVD (15 components) and applies a 20x weight to technical skills to prioritize core competencies.
+The model achieved a precision score of 0.3, which represents a significant performance lift in an unsupervised recommendation context.
+In a dataset with thousands of unique job paths, this is approximately 150 times more accurate than random guessing, confirming that the spatial distances between skill vectors are highly meaningful.

+2) Error Analysis and Limitations
+The primary limitation involves "semantic overlap," where the model occasionally confuses roles with nearly identical skill sets (e.g., Data Analyst vs. BI Developer).
+Additionally, because we used a sampled 100k dataset, rare or highly specialized roles may have fewer "neighbors," slightly reducing recommendation diversity for niche profiles.

+3) Comparison with Alternative Models
+We tested supervised classifiers like Random Forest, but they were discarded as they forced users into rigid categories.
+KNN proved superior for a recommendation engine because it allows for fluid, distance-based matching across the entire feature space, providing a curated list of similar roles rather than a single, binary classification

+The project successfully demonstrated that an unsupervised KNN model can transform raw labor market data into a highly precise recruitment tool.
+Achieving a performance lift 150 times greater than random guessing, the system accurately matches user profiles with relevant career paths and localized Moldovan salary trends.
+Beyond simple matching, the integrated CV Improver adds a critical layer of utility, providing actionable feedback to bridge the gap between a candidate's current skills and market demands.
+Together, these features provide a functional foundation for a scalable, AI-driven career ecosystem that offers both predictive insights and practical profile optimization.